Floor Drain Services in Denton and Collin County

 How Can I Prevent a Clogged Floor Drain?

-The best way to prevent clogged floor drains is to make sure that all debris and clutter is kept away from the drain.
+The best way to prevent clogged floor drains is to ensure that all debris and clutter are kept away from the drain.
 Here are some maintenance steps you can take to avoid a catastrophe due to a clogged floor drain.

 Keep items such as boxes, furniture, and bikes away from your floor drain.
 Any personal items should be kept on shelves.
 Never place valuable items, such as boxes of pictures or other fragile items on the floor.
 If flooding were to occur, having these items on shelves can save them from getting ruined or damaged.

 2. Clear Debris From Around the Drain

 Once a week, you should check to see if there are any leaves, dirt, or other debris that have collected around your drain.
 If there is, it is best to remove the debris immediately and keep the area clear.
 This will help prevent blockages or clogs the next time your home is faced with a possible flooding situation.